On ${\cal M}$-Theory Dual of Large-$N$ Thermal QCD-Like Theories up to ${\cal O}(R^4)$ and $G$-Structure Classification of Underlying Non-Supersymmetric Geometries: String/ -Theory Dual of Thermal QCD - A Quick Review of (and Results Related to)

-The $SU(3)$-structure torsion classes of the six-folds for type IIB/IIA holographic dual were worked out in the second reference of \cite{EPJC-2})/IIA \cite{NPB}, and $G_2$-structure torsion classes of corresponding seven-folds was worked out in \cite{NPB}, in the UV-IR interpolating region/UV, relevant to type string/${\cal M}$-Theory holographic duals of thermal QCD-like theories.
+\item Mathematics: provide, for the first time, an $SU(3)$-structure (for type IIB (second reference of \cite{EPJC-2})/IIA \cite{NPB} holographic dual) and $G_2$-structure \cite{NPB} torsion classes of the six- and seven-folds in the UV-IR interpolating region/UV, relevant to type string/${\cal M}$-Theory holographic duals of thermal QCD-like theories at high temperatures.